Brazilian Rainbow Boa

 Rainbow boas are members of the Boidae family, which includes about 40 other species like the boa constrictor or the Amazon rainforest giant snake the green anaconda.
 All boas are considered primitive snakes, because they still display vestigial hind limbs as small spurs on both sides of the cloaca.

-These primarily terrestrial snakes usually found near water they inhabit rainforest, humid woodland forests but can also sometimes be found in open savannas.
+These primarily terrestrial snakes are usually found near water, they inhabit rainforest, humid woodland forests but can also sometimes be found in open savannas.
 They do have a prehensile tail to help them climb, but they are not truly arboreal snakes.

-The Brazilian rainbow boa is a medium size, round body boa species ranging in length from 4 to 6 feet (1.2 - 1.8 m) and weighing 2 or 3 lbs.
+The Brazilian rainbow boa is a medium size species, with a round body boa ranging in length from 4 to 6 feet (1.2 - 1.8 m) and weighing 2 or 3 lbs.
 Females grow larger than their male counterparts.
 Although not especially large their head is distinctly wider than the neck with 3 parallel black stripes.

 There is a great variation in both color and pattern among these snakes.
 They have a soft and beautiful iridescent skin, hence their common name, rainbow boas.
+Just after shedding its scales become even more iridescent.
 The Brazilian rainbow boa is brown or reddish-brown, with large black dorsal blotches down the back.

 They are considered by many as the world’s most beautiful snake, although I would consider one other species a real contender for this title, the green tree python or even the emerald tree boa.
 The species is also known as the slender boa or simply rainbow boa.

 Because of their beautiful iridescent skin, the Brazilian rainbow boa is a very popular species within the exotic pet trade.
 Since this species needs a high humidity environment, they are regarded as an intermediate or difficult snake to keep in captivity.